comtravo/terraform-aws-step-function/README.md

-# Terraform AWS module for AWS Step Functions
+# Terraform AWS module for AWS Step Functions.

 ## Introduction
 This module creates an AWS Step functions.